adulau/napkin-text-analysis/README.md

 Verbs and nouns are in their lemmatized form by default but the option `--verbatim` allows to keep the original inflection.

+Intermediate results are stored in a Redis database to allow the analysis of multiple text files.

 # requirements

 - Python >= 3.6